Deltura median real estate price is $130,853, which is less expensive than 95.5% of Florida neighborhoods and 90.9% of all U.S. neighborhoods.

 In addition, the Deltura neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 98.5% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Furthermore, real estate in the Deltura neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.5% of U.S. neighborhoods.
-If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+Furthermore, owner-occupied real estate dominates the Deltura neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 99.5% of neighborhoods in America.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 34.7% of the residential real estate vacant, the Deltura neighborhood claims the distinction of having a higher vacancy rate than 96.3% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 Also of note, most neighborhoods are composed of a mixture of ages of homes, but the Deltura stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
 In fact, 86.0% of the residential real estate here was built in this one time period.